-‘Pokémon Go’ Update Won’t Revive Game, Fans Warn
+‘Pokemon GO’ Update Won’t Revive Game, Fans Warn

 — Trainer Ace Brown (@PkmGoTrainerAc3) January 24, 2017

-Some Pokémon Go fans are arguing that the new update introducing Gen 2 Pokémon won’t wake the app game up.
-Pokémon Go, which became one of the most popular entertainment sensations within just a few weeks in summer 2016, needs fresh gameplay in order to bring back millions of players around the world and make them want to come back for some more Pokémon-catching activity.
+Some Pokemon GO fans are arguing that the new update introducing Gen 2 Pokemon won’t wake the app game up.
+Pokemon GO, which became one of the most popular entertainment sensations within just a few weeks in summer of 2016, needs fresh gameplay in order to bring back millions of players around the world and make them want to come back for some more Pokemon-catching activity.

-While Niantic is preparing to roll out a full second generation of monsters, Pokémon Go fans fear that it won’t be enough to make a difference in the player base’s activity.
+While Niantic is preparing to roll out a full second generation of monsters, Pokemon GO fans fear that it won’t be enough to make a difference in the player base’s activity.
 The app game, which is often referred to as one of the most consuming entertainment forms in history, actually needs a full “year two” to bring all those millions of players back.

-Pokémon Go fans are asking Niantic to introduce a new battle system, a single-player progression, and PvP battles to bring fresh gameplay and truly wake the app game up.
+Pokemon GO fans are asking Niantic to introduce a new battle system, single-player progression, and PvP battles to bring fresh gameplay and truly wake the app game up.
 Apart from that, monster customization would also help spark some interest.

 #PokemonGO is being updated to version 0.53.2 for Android and 1.23.2 for iOS for Korean language support. pic.twitter.com/ROaVOgE3AQ